dolittle/Studio/Source/DevTool/README.md

 * Pause and resume a running process
 * Pause and resume a running container
 * Optimize when we render - only when needed

 * Run yarn after adding a microservice if it is the first microservice
+* Detect if 'yarn install' has not been run when starting and then perform yarn and pop up a window with the log output

 * Ask if one should do a Git init if the repository doesn't have .git
   * If yes - Add all files and create an initial commit
 * Change colors for GraphQL playground